Allstate Foundations Purple Purse Campaign

 The Allstate Foundation has been a long-standing partner with YWCA for many domestic

 violence initiatives over the years.
-The YWCA is a natural partner because it is the nation’s
+The YWCA is a natural partner because it is the nation’s largest domestic violence service provider and is committed to breaking the cycle of abuse.

 What will the money raised be used for?